- Receiving an Amazon OTP Text Out of the Blue

 You should only receive an Amazon OTP text message—also referred to as two-step verification (2SV)—if you’re trying to log into your Amazon account from a new device or browser.

-What this means is, you’ve entered your username and password and now need to enter your 2SV code (or your OTP) you received via text message.
+This means you’ve entered your username and password and now need to enter your 2SV code (or your OTP) you received via text message.
 This is an added level of security for your account and pretty standard these days.

 If you receive an Amazon OTP text out of the blue (i.e., when you weren’t trying to log into your account), it means someone else is trying to log in.